data-6-berkeley/su21/syllabus.md

 ### Quizzes and Exams

-In lieu of a midterm, we will have three small quizzes held during lecture, each worth 5% of your grade (this way, one bad quiz will not significantly impact your grade).
+In lieu of a midterm, we will have two small quizzes, each worth 10% of your grade.
 Each quiz will focus on the material that was not assessed on the previous quiz.
-The scheduling for these is on the course homepage; the tentative dates are
+The scheduling for these is on the course homepage; the tentative dates are:
-- Quiz 1: Friday, February 12th [UPDATED]
+- Quiz 1: Tuesday, July 20
-- Quiz 2: Friday, March 19th [UPDATED]
+- Quiz 2: Monday, August 2
-- Quiz 3: Friday, April 16th [UPDATED]

-We will have a final exam during the campus-assigned slot: **Tuesday May 11th, 7-10PM.** Unlike the quizzes, the final exam will be cumulative.
+We will have a final exam during the campus-assigned slot: **Friday August 12th, 10AM-12PM.** Unlike the quizzes, the final exam will be cumulative.

 More relevant logistics for quizzes and exams will be announced on Ed.

-### A note on units

-The official Berkeley policy is that a 3 unit class should consist of an average of 9 hours of work per week including class time ([source](https://academic-senate.berkeley.edu/coci-handbook/2.3.1)).
-The breakdown in our class looks like this:
-- 3 hours of lecture
-- 1 hour of lab
-- 5 hours of homework

-In some weeks you will have to spend time studying for quizzes; in those weeks we will try to keep homework assignments short.
-We really want to make sure you don't exceed this 9 hour mark on average; if you are, please let us know.

 ---